Norbert515/BookSearch/README.md

 ## What's the app going to be?

-The app will let you collect Stamps of your already read book.
-Gradually building up your stamp collection while reading your favorite books!
+The app will let you collect Stamps for each book you read.
+Gradually building up your stamp collection while reading your favorite masterpieces!

 ## Is there a way to make this even cooler?